geiman-uw/fingergelsight/README.md

 * __Fill core with silicone__: Carefully fill each core with silicone (at or below edge; do not overflow) and vacuum until no bubbles remain, then heat on warm for 5 min.
 * __Add protection layer__: Starting with a half-pinkie-tip quantity *(<1g)* of gray Silicone Ink, mix in a 1:10:40 activator:ink:diluent ratio.
 The resulting mixture should be somewhat thicker than chocolate milk.
 Cover the bottom of each cut-out gel with electrical tape and place dot-side up in a petri dish.
 Using a pipet, cover each gel in gray silicone mix, making sure all untaped sides are covered.
 * __Attach gel to core__: Once cores have cooled, spread a thin layer of mixed XP-565 on each core.
 Gently place gel on XP-565 layer, being careful to avoid introducing bubbles.
 Heat on warm for 5 min.

-Notes:
-* You may find it most efficient to make 4-8 cores at a time with this procedure.
-* Mix silicones in a pour boat using a popsicle stick.
-Use popsicle sticks to portion more viscous materials such as silicone base, and pipets to portion less viscous materials such as activator and diluent.
-Never use the same pipet or popsicle stick for different materials.
-* PLA parts shrink when exposed to heat.
-If you plan to modify the core, make your part approximately 5% bigger than the intended final size in order to account for this.

 ### Electronics procedure<a name="electronicsprocedure"/>
 Wire two Adafruit LED sequins in parallel.
 Cut and strip a USB cable and solder each LED lead to the appropriate USB cable wire.